Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 ![Screenshot](/Images/dtl-it-1.png)

 2. Create a Dev Test Lab using your naming convention.
-You will notice that you have an option to enable Auto-Shutdown while creation.
+You will notice that you have an option to enable Auto-Shutdown during the creation process.
 We will select Enabled to "No" for this option.

 ![Screenshot](/Images/dtl-it-2.png)

 **NOTE: We have used fta-delta-dev-dtl.
 This follows a format of &lt;Organisation&gt;-&lt;Project&gt;-&lt;Environment&gt;-&lt;Resource&gt;.**

-3. Once deployment has complete, you will find five newly created resources:
+3. Once the deployment has completed, you will find five newly created resources:
     * A Resource Group
     * A Storage Account
     * A Virtual Network